 To better understand the differences between EMR and EHR, check out the key characteristics below:

 The cost of implementing electronic health records doesn’t discourage healthcare providers from adopting the software.
-In the US, 4 in 5 non-federal acute care hospitals have already implemented basic EHR solutions.
+4 in 5 non-federal acute care hospitals have already implemented basic EHR solutions in the US.
 Around 60% of EHR users claim to be “very satisfied” with the software, whereas only 28% report the opposite.

 Overall Cost of Implementing EHR in a Hospital: What to Factor In Apart from Software Development

 How much does EHR implementation cost?
 As we have already mentioned, a software development budget and the overall cost of implementing electronic health records aren’t the same thing.
 Those who plan hospital capital budgeting need to keep this in mind.
 Usually, apart from the cost of an electronic health records system, the final electronic health records costs include many expenses, such as:

-- Projected maintenance.
 Chances are you will need to fix, optimize, and upgrade an EHR system in the future.
-These expenses are usually added to electronic health records costs and the cost of EHR implementation in hospitals.
+These expenses usually add to electronic health records costs and the cost of EHR implementation in hospitals.
 Maintenance is essential to make sure the software operates smoothly and quickly resolve any tech issues as soon as they appear.

-- Consulting fee.
-Healthcare systems are not so easy to handle and maintain.
-That’s why healthcare organizations may need to spend additional money on occasional consultations from software and hardware consultants.
+Healthcare systems, including EHR, EMR, CRM, and others, are not so easy to handle and maintain.
+That’s why healthcare organizations may need to spend additional money on occasional guidance from software and hardware consultants.
 It’s more affordable than keeping an internal team of engineers but still needs continuous investment.

 For accurate EHR implementation cost breakdown, note that some expenses included in EHR hospital budget planning and cost estimates aren’t newly introduced.
 They have already existed in the HIM department budget before the organization decided to factor them in.
 These are usually labor costs paid to internal full-time employees that will work on EHR implementation.
 Whether to include these costs into your operational budget or not is totally up to you.